We tried that… it didn’t work.

 By: Mark Frasco

 Thomas Edison said, “Many of life’s failures are people who did not realize how close they were to success when they gave up.”
 Think about it.
 How many meaningful successes have you had in your life that didn’t take almost dogged commitment and gritty determination?

 If I had a nickel for every time a business leader told me, “We tried that and it didn’t work,” I’d have pockets overflowing with nickels.
-If given the opportunity, I try to help them investigate the operative words, “tried” and “didn’t work” to help them accomplish more long-term results.
+If given the opportunity, I try to help them investigate the operative words, “tried” and “didn’t work”.

-Let’s start with “tried.”
-“We did that for two months…” “We worked with a company once…” “We hired a guy once…” With gray hairs abound, I have witnessed various examples of how we have come to expect almost everything in our lives to be easy, fast, evident and gratifying.
+Let’s start with “tried”.
+“We did that for two months…” “We worked with a company once…” “We hired a guy once…” From my seat, for various reasons that there isn’t enough space for here, we have come to expect almost everything in our lives to be easy, fast, evident and gratifying.
 Be careful not to marginalize what I’m about to say.
-Some things do come easy, happen quickly, are obvious and create immediate gratification, but they are not very often the important, strategic, and most meaningful outcomes.
+Some things do come easy, happen quickly, are obvious and create gratification, but they are not very often the important, strategic, and most meaningful things.
 When it comes to business, there are very few instant successes.

-Now for … it “didn’t work.”
+Now for … it “didn’t work”.
 This is a tricky one.
-I find there are two extremes to this argument; one brutally objective and the other subjective and often times emotional, packed with likes and dislikes and sometimes power and politics.
+I find there are two extremes in most answers; one brutally objective and the other subjective and often times emotional, packed with likes and dislikes and sometimes power and politics.

 So, the next time you hear, “We tried that… it didn’t work,” spend some time understanding and defining “tried” and “didn’t work”.
-My guess is that as you gain further knowledge, build consensus on the definition of success and logically adjust your course, you will improve your chances for meaningful, long-term results.
+My guess is that as you gain further knowledge, logically adjust your course and build consensus on the definition of success, you will improve your chances for meaningful, positive long-term results.